 Some specialise in shuttle runs to hair-raising freeride and downhill mountain biking tracks near central Queenstown.
 Others can offer transport to and pick up from the NZ Great Rides, like the popular Central Otago Rail Trail, a multi-day ride which starts (or finishes) in Clyde, just one hour from Queenstown.

-Need taken back to your hotel because your 6-year-old just won’t pedal any more?
+Need to be taken back to your hotel because your 6-year-old just won’t pedal any more?
 It happens.
 Make sure you’ve got a friendly bike taxi service on speed dial.

 Sherwood Queenstown is kitted out with a bike workshop